 Author, investigator and artist Linda Godfrey is the author of 16 books on strange creatures, phenomena and people.
 She’s a frequent guest on national TV and radio shows, including Monsterquest (Seasons 1 and 4), Lost Tapes, Monsters and Mysteries, Sean Hannity’s America, Inside Edition, Coast to Coast AM, Wis.
 Public Radio and many more.
 She lives in the Kettle Moraine area of SE Wisconsin with her husband and monster dog, Grendel.
-NEW BOOK in August 2014: American Monsters; A History of Monster Lore, Legends and Sightings in America (Tarcher/Penguin).
+Latest Book: American Monsters; A History of Monster Lore, Legends and Sightings in America (Tarcher/Penguin).
+Please scroll down for more books, info and pictures.

 Other books include Real Wolfmen: True Encounters in Modern America (Tarcher/Penguin, August 2012) as well as Weird Wisconsin and Weird Michigan in the B&N Weird US series, sequels Strange Wisconsin and Strange Michigan (Trails Books), Trails titles The Poison Widow, The Beast of Bray Road, and Hunting the American Werewolf, and three volumes in a new Chelsea House YA series, Werewolves, Lake and Sea Monsters, and Mythical Creatures.
 Most recent are Monsters of Wisconsin, preceded by Haunted Wisconsin: Ghosts and Strange Phenomena of the Badger State, both from Stackpole Books, and The Michigan Dogman, Werewolves and Other Unknown Canines Across the USA from Unexplained Research.
 Scroll down for book list with links)